 These dollars have assisted a wide range of groups including the prevention of violence against women and children, adolescent pregnancy prevention, support services for the disabled, childcare, education and mentoring programs, English as a second language, health care and medical assistance to low income, minority families and/or senior citizens.

-NWF focuses its grant making in three priority areas: the physical and mental health of Nevada’s women and families; the prevention of violence for Nevada’s women; and the aging of Nevada’s women.
+NWF focuses its grant making in four priority areas: the physical and mental health of Nevada’s women and families; preventative programs that empower women and families prior to a crisis; the prevention of violence for Nevada’s women; and the aging of Nevada’s women.

 Most NWF scholarship recipients are re-entry women and single mothers who have not had the opportunity to complete their educations due to family issues and/or financial constraints.
 NWF scholarships are awarded directly to the recipient.
 NWF’s philosophy is to continue to allocate scholarships to a deserving woman (given that need and academic performance continue to be proven) until she achieves her degree.

 Fundraising Activities and Events